ArundeepChohan/Ai-Hackathon/README.md

 Attended April, 6, 2019

-Python with Machine Learning to predict client chance of attending appointments.
+Machine learning to calculate the percentage of visit probability due to certain factors such as distance and area.

 Prerequisites:
 Able to run Python pages.

 Built With:
-Python
+Python, Jupyter Notebook, Matplot, Numpy, Panda

 Authors:
 Arundeep Chohan, Surohit, Miho and Erika